5252LLC/TechSaaS/video-scraper/ROADMAP.md

 ## Current Status (May 2, 2025)

 We've stabilized the video scraper core functionality and maintained reliable extraction capabilities.
 After encountering integration issues with the batch URL processing features, we've reverted to the stable version to ensure reliability.
-Task 5 (LangChain and Ollama Integration) has been planned out and is ready for implementation.
+Task 5 (LangChain and Ollama Integration) is now in active implementation with substantial progress on environment validation, dependency management, and Ollama setup.

 ## Project Objectives